 - Accommodation: shared room in volunteer accommodation with access to a pool table and a bar

-- Food: 3 meals per day; light breakfast, sandwiches for lunch and a cooked evening meal.
+- Food: 3 per day; light breakfast, sandwiches for lunch and a cooked evening meal.
 Volunteers take turns once a week preparing something from their own country

 - Airport pickup and drop off at Belize City International Airport